Short Answer: Yes, REIZE could be the G Fuel of Australia!

 GFuel Defines Itself as Different

-To separate the GFuel brand from the more traditional versions on the market, who at the time were receiving some negativity in the press, G Fuel marketed itself as a "healthy energy supplement".
+To separate the GFuel brand from the more traditional versions on the market, which at the time were receiving some negativity in the press, G Fuel marketed itself as a “healthy energy supplement”.
 They called themselves something distinctly not an energy drink.
 A “healthier” alternative.

 Their strategy did pay off, people seemed to accept that they were different for the most part.
 Although their target demographic – gamers – did not mind what they were calling themselves as long as they got the buzz and focus they needed to pwn n00bs.
 But the one distinct difference is its form.
 GFuel is a powdered energy drink where the drinker can decide the concentration levels.

 REIZE is a 100% Australian-owned energy drink pre-mix.
 Like GFuel the drinker can decide what strength they would like their energy drink.
 They could make it more or less diluted by the amount of water or other beverage they mix with it.

 However, REIZE doesn’t shy away from the ‘energy drink’ moniker.
 They know what they are, and they aren’t trying to tell you otherwise.